Helena Paparizou: Music and themes

 Paparizou's second English-language album The Game of Love was anticipated by Greek consumers and featured a similar sound to Iparhi Logos; over half of the album's material was taken from the latter album.
 Zervas also reviewed this album, saying that it contained many different styles such as dance, hip hop, slow jams and Latin, following a typical recipe of American music.
 Zervas said that international female pop singers did not have much above Paparizou, and that the album's success would depend solely upon promotion efforts, although internationally affiliated record companies were less impressed.
 Zervas' impression was that while he believed in the material's potential, he thought that if Paparizou continued her current trends and performance style at laiko nightclubs, her ambitions for an international career would come to a disappointment.

 For Vrisko To Logo Na Zo, her fourth album, Paparizou minimized the laiko influences and changed to a pop/rock sound and image in contrast to her previous albums.
 Evianna Nikoleri of Music Corner said that the album was carefully crafted and had a good, European-like production.
 For Giro Apo T' Oneiro, Paparizou worked with the same group she had two years before, with small changes.
 She toned down the image she had created with her previous album; while many of the songs have rock influences and some songs include dance-pop and pop-folk, electronic and lounge music elements, with an overall pop theme.

 Paparizou has written two tracks on all of her studio albums except Iparhi Logos; she also wrote the lyrics of the Antique song "Why?".
 These writing ventures were mostly collaborations with at least one other songwriter.
 She contributed lyrics to "Treli Kardia" (Protereotita), "Carpe Diem" and "Teardrops" (The Game of Love), and "Mathe Prota N'agapas" (Vrisko To Logo Na Zo), while she made her first musical contributions to Vrisko To Logo Na Zo, "Den Tha 'Mai 'Do" and "Filarakia" (Giro Apo T' Oneiro)—her first solo writing credit.

 Around 2013, Paparizou released her fifth Greek-language album titled Ti Ora Tha Vgoume?.
 The music theme of this cd was similar to her previous with more pop, ballads and folk modern songs.
-Her next english album One Life followed pure pop sound while Ouranio Toxo in 2017 was a total bunch of mix kinds like pop, dance, ballads, folk and more containing in total 21 tracks.
+Her next English album One Life followed pure pop sound while Ouranio Toxo in 2017 was a total bunch of mix kinds like pop, dance, ballads, folk and more containing in total 21 tracks.

+In 2021, with Apohrosis album Helena presented a mix of pop, folk, pop folk, 80's pop sounds.

+In 2025, Helena with her Update cd she's diving into r'n'b pop ethnic elements.